 “No. before the end of the season, Teagan’s army was on the run.
-Every castle between the River Vale and the passes was a shattered ruin and every village the site of a massacre.
+Every castle between the River Meln and the passes was a shattered ruin and every village the site of a massacre.
 Holding the Slinter Rock was our last chance.”

 “Hush a moment.”
 Cole held up a warning hand.
 There was a sound carrying on the wind, the far-off rattle of granite scree shifting under boots.
 He gestured for Thrace to stay put, crouched low, and climbed to the lip of the draw where they hid.
 The tracker peered out across the mountainside, and spied indistinct shapes picking their way along the mountainside from the direction of the Slinter Rock.

 Thrace came up beside him as the distant forms resolved themselves into soldiers, spears resting on shoulders and conical helmets bobbing as they crossed the gravel slope.
 The robed woman was with them as well, the glow of a spell ribbon lighting her features as it burned itself out between pale fingers.